annie-schofield/GOCE-project/README.md

     * **Atmosphere**: `NRLMSISE-00` atmospheric model for Earth.
     * **Aerodynamics**: Constant drag and lift coefficients to quantify effect of atmosphere on LEO.
     * **Solar Radiation Pressure (SRP)**: Models the acceleration on the satellite due to photons from Sun transferring momentum.
+    * **Relativistic Correction**: Models the Schwarzchild and de Sitter contributions to GOCE acceleration.
 * **Detailed plots of data**: Generates three key plots using `matplotlib`:
     1.  **3D Trajectory**: A 3D plot of the GOCE orbit around the Earth.
     2.  **Ground Track**: A 2D plot of the satellite's ground track for the first 3 hours, easily changeable.